About

 Many current towns and cities are built with grid-type layouts, and most buildings in a given area look alike.
 Indeed, in most towns and cities a degree of sameness is even enforced by way of zoning.
 Variety is possible in a NewVistas community in that each building can vary in appearance by way of how its façade is built.
 Some examples and more details are here and here.

 All that said, it’s important to remember that NewVistas puts a huge emphasis on green space and doing things at a human scale.
-This means that even in the heart of the community, people will feel more like they’re in a park or out in nature than in an urban jungle.
+This means that even in the heart of the community, people will feel more like they’re in a park or out in nature than in the typical urban environment (endless concrete and asphalt).
+Note, for example, how much more greenery is intrinsic to NewVistas than many variations of the Barcelona-type “superblocks” (as one paper puts it, “Superblock design reduces space assigned to cars to enable alternative uses for improving liveability and sustainability”).